 STEP 3: In another bowl whisk together the flour, baking powder, salt, and sugar.

-STEP 4: Gently fold the wet ingredients into the dry ingredients and mix until moistened and just combined – don’t overmix.
+STEP 4: Then gently fold the wet ingredients into the dry ingredients and mix until moistened and just combined – don’t overmix.
 The batter should be thick.

 STEP 5: Drop some plain batter into the bottom of each muffin cup/liner.

-STEP 6: Fold the blueberries into the remaining batter and then distribute it evenly among the muffin cups.
+STEP 6: After that, fold the blueberries into the remaining batter and then distribute it evenly among the muffin cups.
 Sprinkle the top with some sugar if you want.

-STEP 7: Bake for about 20 – 30 minutes until they are golden brown.
+STEP 7: Then bake the muffins for about 20 – 30 minutes until they are golden brown.

 STEP 8: Take them out of the oven and allow to cool in the pan for about 5 minutes before removing from the pan to cool completely.

 TOP TIPS FOR THE BEST EVER BLUEBERRY MUFFINS

 - Make sure you measure the flour properly beforehand.

 - Keep all the ingredients at room temperature (apart from the frozen blueberries).